 The Catalan flag is called La Senyera and consists of four red stripes on a yellow background.
 The flag’s design is attributed to Wilfred the Hairy who was the Count of Barcelona from 878 until he died in 897.

-According to the legend, the Count was badly injured in battle when Charles the Bald visited him in his tent and asked how he could reward him for his heroic deeds.
+According to the legend, the Count was severely injured in battle when Charles the Bald visited him in his tent and asked how he could reward him for his heroic deeds.

-Wilfred asked for an insignia to decorate his shield which stood at the end of his bed.
+Wilfred asked for a symbol to decorate his shield, which stood at the end of his bed.
 The King wet his fingers with the Count’s blood and traced four vertical lines on the golden shield.

 The design was incorporated into the coat of arms of Barcelona and became the Catalan flag.